RatBodyFormer: Rat Body Surface from Keypoints: Introduction

 \section{Introduction}

 Rodent behavior analysis underpins the scientific process of many areas in biomedical and neuroscientific research.
 The behavioral outcomes of rodents play a key role in validating hypotheses that lead to scientific discoveries.
-Careful observations of rodent behaviors, however, incur cost in manpower and time, causing a bottleneck in the scientific process.
+Careful observations of rodent behaviors, however, incur costs in manpower and time, causing a bottleneck in the scientific process.
 Human observation is also prone to errors.
 Subtle behavioral differences may be missed or misjudged~\cite{Automated_imagebased,learning_to_recognize}.
 If we can automate this experimental validation process while ensuring its accuracy or even extend it beyond the human level, we may dramatically expedite the scientific discovery process~\cite{A_robust_automated_system,Continuous_Whole_Body_3D,computational_analysis,Computational_Neuroethology}.
-For instance, it would enable concurrent testings of many hypotheses.

-We focus on rats, the most commonly used rodent in scientific experiments.
+We focus on rats.
+Rats are the main animal model for neuroscientific experiments, due to the complexity of their behavioral repertoire and their body size, which is suitable for measurement systems such as electrophysiology~\cite{mice_vs_rat_1,mice_vs_rat_2,mice_vs_rat_3}.
 A growing number of recent works, indeed, target computational rat behavior analysis or provide the basis for it.
-Belongie~\etal~\cite{smart_vivarium} pioneered rat tracking by modeling the whole body as a spatio-temporal blob.
-Chaumont~\etal~\cite{mice_tracking} refined the method by dividing each blob into three parts linked with physical constraints.
+Maghsoudi~\etal~\cite{superpixcel} painted markers on the body and tracked them based on their colors.
+Matsumoto~\etal~\cite{3d_rat_recovery} tracked rat body parts by fitting a physical body model to the point clouds.
 More recently, Mathis~\etal~\cite{DLC} introduced a pre-trained deep network that can be fine-tuned to extract 2D keypoints of interest.
-This provides a general framework for skeleton estimation of animals, very much in the spirit of human pose estimation~\cite{cao2017realtime}.
+This provides a general framework for skeleton estimation of animals, very much in the spirit of human pose estimation~\cite{Deeper_cut}.
+Following the work of Mathis~\etal, many works have achieved deep learning-based pose estimation of rats in 2D~\cite{AMBER,ye2024superanimal} and in 3D~\cite{dannce,Freipose2020} from videos or images.

-These past methods, however, only provide us with the means to understand rat behavior through the movements of sparse keypoints.
-With DeepLabCut~\cite{DLC}, trackable points of a rat would typically lie on the face, hands, feet, and tail.
-Although the movements of these keypoints may suffice for a range of applications, for instance, to recognize when a rat is feeding itself, they only give a sparse sampling of the entire body which tells us much less than what the detailed movements of other body parts may convey.
+These past methods, however, are pose estimation and only provide us with the means to understand rat behavior through the movements of sparse keypoints that are well-defined visually.
+With DeepLabCut~\cite{DLC}, these keypoints for a rat would typically lie on the face, hands, feet, and tail.
+Although the movements of these keypoints may suffice for a range of applications, for instance, to recognize when a rat is feeding itself, they only give an extremely sparse sampling of the entire body which tells us much less than what the detailed movements of the body may convey.